Pride is a Barrier

 - Philippians 2:5-8

 Consider what desires you have allowed to become a form of worship, further complicating life.
 You can honor God when you recognize, repent and replace, and walk in the Spirit.
-In Part Six, we will conclude our study of biblical growth and change by looking at when and whether change might take place.
+In Week Six, we will conclude our study of biblical growth and change by looking at when and whether change might take place.

 Pride creeps into daily life and manifests in ways routinely affecting ourselves and others.
 What areas of life might pride serve as a barrier?
 What will the penalty be for those whose selfishness and self-centeredness that has not rightly been confessed?
 We can take these to the Lord, spending time in prayer for forgiveness as we seek to live in humility through the Holy Spirit.